fengsp/plan/docs/run_types.rst

 Run Types
 =========

-There are several mode Plan can run on, you shoud pass the run_type parameter when you run your plan object, check out :meth:`~plan.Plan.run`, for example::
+There are several mode Plan can run on, you should pass the run_type parameter when you run your plan object, check out :meth:`~plan.Plan.run`, for example::

     cron = Plan()